theognis1002/labor-statistics-microservice/README.md

 1. Currently deployed on an AWS EC2 instance with data imported already here:
   - `http://3.129.60.49`
 1. If deployed on a VM, the security group must allow incoming TCP requests on port 80.
+1. Only tested on an Ubuntu machine - unfortunately cannot guarantee smooth deployment on all other operating systems